 Spanish bank account:

-We help you open a bank account with a Spanish bank institution with a German-speaking contact person.
+We are assisting you opening a bank account with a Spanish bank institution with a German-speaking contact person.
 You will need a Spanish bank account to pay your utility bills, phone bills, community charges, etc.

 Cadastral reference of the property (Referencia catastral del inmueble):